petpappas/Agriculture-Dataset/README.md

 -Manual and rain-fed irrigation positively influence yield, while flood irrigation may reduce efficiency.

 -Input management should be crop-, soil-, and season-specific to optimize yields while minimizing costs and environmental impact.

+##  Machine Learning Models & Performance Summary

+To predict Crop Yield (tons), several regression models were developed and evaluated using the encoded dataset.
+The target variable was Yield(tons), while all other numerical and encoded categorical features were used as predictors.

+The models evaluated were:

+-Random Forest Regressor

+-XGBoost Regressor

+-CatBoost Regressor

+-K-Nearest Neighbours (KNN) Regressor

+-Model performance was assessed using the following metrics:

+-MSE (Mean Squared Error) – Measures average prediction error

+-RMSE (Root Mean Squared Error) – Error in the same units as Yield

+-R² Score – How well the model explains the variance in Yield

+-Cross-Validation Score (for KNN) – Model stability check due to small dataset size

+## Overall Model Insights
+**Random Forest Regressor:**

+-Random Forest delivered strong predictive performance, handling non-linear relationships and feature interactions effectively.

+-Works well even without much parameter tuning

+-Robust to noise

+-Reduces overfitting through averaging

+- Best suited when feature interactions are important.

+ **XGBoost Regressor:**

+-XGBoost also performed very competitively, often achieving similar or slightly better performance than Random Forest.

+-Handles complex relationships well

+-Built-in regularization reduces overfitting

+-Efficient and powerful on structured tabular data

+👉 A strong model for yield prediction in agricultural datasets.

+**CatBoost Regressor:**

+-CatBoost showed excellent predictive accuracy, especially with categorical-rich datasets.

+-Handles categorical variables naturally

+-Less preprocessing needed

+- Very stable predictions

+- Often one of the top-performing models for mixed-type datasets.

+** K-Nearest Neighbours (KNN) Regressor:**

+-KNN showed reasonable but weaker performance compared to tree-based models.

+-Highly dependent on feature scaling

+-Works better with larger datasets

+-Sensitive to noisy features

+-Cross-validation helped ensure stability, but overall performance remained below ensemble models.

+- Useful as a baseline model — but not the best choice for production use here.

+## Key Takeaways

+-Tree-based ensemble models (Random Forest, XGBoost, CatBoost) clearly outperform KNN

+-Manual & Rain-fed irrigation farms tend to show higher yield efficiency

+-Flood irrigation is negatively correlated with yield — possibly due to over-watering or inefficiencies

+-Carrot, Tomato and Soybean show strong positive associations with higher yields

+-Silty and Loamy soils are generally more yield-efficient than Sandy or Peaty soils

+-Fertilizer & Water usage correlate weakly with yield — meaning inputs alone do not guarantee productivity

+## Conclusion

+**The study demonstrates that machine learning can successfully model crop yield using farm management, environmental and resource-use features**